akelly1954/Samples/source/Video/README.md

                                  static std::string video_grabber_name;

 The video frame grabber to be used in a run, depends on what is available both from the video source (camera), as well as in the operating system driver, as well as in the interface to the (OS) driver.
-There has to be one configuration that matches all three, or the interface will not work.
+There has to be at least one configuration that matches all three, or the interface will not work.
 In this case, since the software is being developed for a USB webcam which provides an interface compatible with V4L (*Video for Linux* - V4L2 in this case), the interface in this program was originally written for V4L2 frame grabbing.
 Another interface in the process